Statistical topology of the streamlines of a two-dimensional flow: Results

-\paragraph*{Numerical results} In order to investigate the trapped area numerically, we start by generating values of $\gamma$ uniformly spaced in a logarithmic scale in the range $10^{-2}\leq \gamma \leq 4$.
-Subsequently, for each $\gamma$, we initialize 1000 random zero-mean streamfunctions, compute the value of $\mu$ associated with their variance, and generate a velocity field by combining the streamfunction gradient and the mean velocity.
-For each streamfunction we then integrate the trajectory that the point $\vect{x}_0 = (0,0)$ takes under this velocity field over a time range of $t = 600$.
+In order to investigate the trapped area numerically, we start by generating values of $\gamma$ uniformly spaced in a logarithmic scale in the range $10^{-2}\leq \gamma \leq 4$.
+Subsequently, for each $\gamma$, we initialize 1000 random zero-mean streamfunctions, using a procedure that we will describe, compute the value of $\mu$ associated with their variance, and generate a velocity field by combining the streamfunction gradient and the mean velocity.
+For each streamfunction we then integrate the trajectory that the point $\vect{x}_0 = (0,0)$ (the statistical ensemble from which the velocity fields are drawn is translationally invariant, so the initial point on the trajectory can always be taken to be the origin without loss of generality) follows under this velocity field over a time range of $t = 600$, using the function odeint in the Python package scipy.
 We then determine whether each trajectory is open or closed by examining whether the closest distance it approaches to the origin at large times exceeds a critical threshold, in which case we classify it as an open trajectory, and otherwise consider it closed.
 The proportion of closed trajectories out of the 1000 samples becomes our estimate for the trapped area for each value of $\gamma$.
+The choice of a very large time range of $t = 600$ ensures that there is no ambiguity between open and closed trajectories, as it is much larger than the period of all closed curves in our samples.

 In order to generate our streamfunctions, we note that, in the infinite-size limit, a stationary Gaussian process can be characterized exactly by its power spectral density.
 That process can, therefore, be sampled by choosing a random phase for each wavevector.
 We employ unbiased streamfunction of the form